mrTownsend/mrTownsend/README.md

 - 👀 I’m interested in artificial intelligence, data science, and more.
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on Python and Red-DiscordBotV3 modules.
-- 📫 How to reach me - Discord @ brrbrr#0732
+- 📫 How to reach me - mr.caleb.townsend@gmail.com